w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 :::info A more efficient distribution of account balance types

-Soon, Polkadot SDK pallets will implement the _fungible_ trait (see [Rust Book](https://doc.rust-lang.org/book/ch10-02-traits.html) for more info about traits).
+Soon, Polkadot SDK pallets will implement the _fungible_ trait (see [Reference docs](https://paritytech.github.io/polkadot-sdk/master/frame_support/traits/tokens/fungible/index.html) for more info about traits).
 This new logic will allow for more efficient use of your account balance.
 Specifically, the [fungible trait](https://github.com/paritytech/polkadot-sdk/issues/1833#issuecomment-1805764506) will allow using the `free` balance for on-chain activity like setting proxies and identities.